turpaultn/DCASE2019_task4/baseline/README.md

  </table>

 **Note:** The performance might not be exactly reproducible on a GPU based system.
-That is why, you can found the weights of the experiments at this adress: (launch TestModel.py --model_path="Pathofmodel" to get the results)
+That is why, you can found the weights of the experiments at this adress:
+(launch TestModel.py --model_path="Path_of_model" to get the results)

 ### References
  - [1] JiaKai, Lu: Mean teacher convolution system for dcase 2018 task 4.
 DCASE 2018 Challenge report.
 September, 2018.